 You can learn more about the Lot Manager in PCC EHR here: Immunization Lots and Vaccine Inventory Management

-Recommended Barcode Scanners
+Purchase Barcode Scanners

 Next, you’ll need a barcode scanner.
-PCC currently recommends two models from Zebra: A handheld, portable model, the CS4070, and a corded model with a lower price, the DS-4308.
-Both operate well under our testing.
+PCC currently recommends two models from Zebra:

 - PCC’s Guide to Pairing a Bluetooth Scanner: Learn how to pair a CS4070 or other Bluetooth scanner with your computer workstation.